-The addition of the Haas GR712 places scheduling and control of specialized projects in our hands rather than outsourcing these critical tasks and furthers our capabilities in plastics design and fabrication.
+Our HAAS GR712 and HAAS VF34T place scheduling and control of specialized projects in our hands rather than outsourcing these critical tasks and furthers our capabilities in plastics design and fabrication.
 West Fork Tool also has full CAD/CAM technical capabilities, aluminum welding and instrumentation for customized fabrication solutions.

-West Fork’s CNC machine and shop allows for the precise design, machining and fabrication of custom PIT tag antenna systems, aluminum hogouts as well as wood, plastic and metal pattern tooling.
+West Fork’s CNC machines and shop allow for the precise design, machining and fabrication of custom PIT tag antenna systems, aluminum hogouts as well as wood, plastic and metal pattern tooling.
 The seven foot by twelve foot travels have been essential in manufacturing large antenna arrays.
-Extended“Z” travel and ten tool changer are options that have proved very useful.
+Extended “Z” travel option has proved very useful.
 Any part that is too big for these travels has been easily cut into interlocking pieces in Gibbscam software and thereafter machined in manageable sized parts for assembly on the workbench.

 We are experienced in computer aided design and machining.